-Authentication and key usage policy

-There is a clause on authentication and key usage policy for solution#1.
-The idea is that the battery lifetime of CIoT devices could benefit from a reduced authentication frequency and, hence, a prolonged lifetime of keys.
-The visited network cannot know about the need for a CIoT-specific authentication and key usage policy.
-It needs to be told by the home network.

-It is proposed to include a new field in the GPRS, 3G or 4G subscriber profiles that determines the authentication and key usage policy required for CIoT subscribers.
-Including this information in the subscriber profile has two benefits:

-The specifications of the interfaces between serving node and HLR or HSS need not be modified as subscriber profiles can be carried over these interfaces today.

-The solution can remain transparent for core network nodes as an SGSN or an MME that does not understand the new field in the subscriber profile simply ignores it.

-Editor’s note: The clause on authentication policy and key usage policy for solution#1 currently contains only Editor’s notes.
-The above text may have to be adapted after these Editor’s notes have been resolved.

-Crypto policy in the GPRS access network

-Some CIoT use cases may require enhanced 2G radio access security (while others may not).
-(For UMTS and EPS, access security is sufficiently good today.)
-So, the need for it is subscriber-specific.
-It is therefore proposed to include a new field in the GPRS subscriber profiles that determines the minimum requirements on cryptographic algorithms to be used between UE and SGSN for CIoT subscribers.

-Including this information in the subscriber profile has the same benefits as for the previous point.

-Usage of e2m security

 Solution#1 mentions the use of a, yet to be specified, bit in the Authentication Management Field (AMF) to indicate to the UE whether the UE has to derive the keys CK´ and IK´ for access security.
 The information on whether this specific AMF-bit is to be set or not needs to be fed into the Authentication Centre.
 How this information is stored and fed into the AuC does not need to be standardised from an interoperability point of view.
 However, it may be beneficial to do so for HSS or HLR vendors as standardisation would reduce the number of implementation variants requested by customers.

 As the information on whether this specific AMF-bit is to be set is subscriber-specific it should be stored in the subscriber records.
 However, it is not part of the subscriber profile that is sent to the serving node.

-“e2m_
+NOTE: The use of an AMF bit, as described above, is still open.
+If used it would imply that there are two kinds of AKA runs: (1) AMF bit set: access security keys for use between UE and SGSN and e2m keys for use between UE and EMSE are derived; (2) AMF bit not set: only access keys are derived.
+The third case, namely an AKA run that establishes ONLY e2m keys, should not arise as it would necessitate significant changes to the security as defined today between UE and SGSN: the SGSN would have to support running an AKA without deriving access keys, and, in particular, the SGSN would have to interpret the AMF bit.
+Cf., however, solution#3 where a different approach is taken to decouple AKA runs for access security from AKA runs for e2m security.

+6.2.3 Solution evaluation

+Editor’s note: FFS